-We focus on flare reduction, cogeneration of power and steam, and improving energy efficiency as the key levers.
+We focus on reducing flaring and venting, cogeneration of power and steam, and improving energy efficiency as the key levers.
 In 2012, we invested $330 million to improve energy efficiency, reduce flaring and decrease GHG emissions.

 In 2012, ExxonMobil’s net equity GHG emissions1 were 125 million metric tons.
 Relative to our 2011 performance, this represents a decrease of about 4 million metric tons, or 3 percent.

 In 2012, energy used in our operations totaled 1.5 billion gigajoules, which remains unchanged relative to our 2011 energy usage.
 ExxonMobil pursues a variety of projects to improve energy efficiency.
 Since 2000, we have used our Global Energy Management System (GEMS) in the Downstream and Chemical business lines to identify and act on energy-savings opportunities.
 The GEMS equivalent in the Upstream business is the Production Operations Energy Management System (POEMS).